 What makes a document a "business record"

-There is no single test, but case law on the equivalent provisions identifies recurring features.
-The document was made by a person acting under a duty (rather than out of choice).
-The document was made contemporaneously with the events it records (rather than reconstructed later).
-The document was made in a process the business follows in the ordinary course (rather than improvised for the proceedings).
-The document is part of a series — a chain of similar records following the same process — that lends credibility to any one of them.
-A board evidence pack that captures the firm's ongoing Section 250 programme satisfies each of these features when it is generated by an automated, versioned process the firm runs on a regular cycle.
+There is no single test, but case law on equivalent provisions points to recurring features.
+The document was made by someone acting under a duty rather than out of choice.
+It was made at the time of the events it records, not reconstructed afterwards.
+It was produced through a process the business follows routinely, not improvised for the litigation.
+And it sits within a series of similar records following the same process, which lends credibility to any one of them.

 Why immutability matters more than encryption